SeanKilleen/seankilleen.github.io/_posts/2017-12-29-recapping-a-year-for-the-record-books.markdown

 comments: true
 ---

 What a year, what a year!
-So much was packed into 2017 that for the first time I felt like a recap post actually makes sense.
+So much was packed into 2017 that for the first time I felt like a recap post actually makes sense, if only so I can keep it all straight.

 ## Speaking & Writing